D-Card/website/content/about.md

 author = "DCard"
 +++

+Hi there 👋

 I’m a freshman at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/), currently studying Computer Science and Engineering.

+I'm currently working as a sysadmin at IST's Department of Computational Infrastructures as part of a scholarship sponsored by the Fundação para a Ciência e a Tecnologia.

-I'm also part of [FST Lisboa's](https://fstlisboa.com/en/home-en/) Driverless team.
+I'm also part of [FST Lisboa's](https://fstlisboa.com/en/home-en/) Driverless team and an instructor at [AfterSchool](https://treetree2.school/) by treetree2.

-Sometimes I write random stuff on [Suckless Web](https://sucklessweb.com/)

-You can follow me and check some of my projects on [GitHub](https://github.com/D-Card)
+You can follow me and check some of my projects on [GitHub](https://github.com/D-Card).